sfc-gh-boconnor/government_hackathon/README.md

 https://www.gov.uk/government/statistics/postcode-level-gas-statistics-2022

-#### Assigned Peer
+#### Gas Or Electric??

-You will both be a provider and a consumer of data.
+Some of you will be providers of Electric, others will be providers of gas

-- Agree with the peer on who will be supplying gas statistics and who will be supplying electric statistics.
+- In the chat, we have provided you with which accounts are electric providers and which are gas.

 >The Gas provider needs to download [**this**](https://assets.publishing.service.gov.uk/media/65b10088160765001118f7bd/Postcode_level_gas_2022.csv)